Why We Love Node.js (and You Should too!)

 You might have already learned how to install Node.js on your local box to test things out.
 The Node.js environment is clean and easy to install, configure, and deploy.
 The Node.js installer writes the necessary files on your PC’s drive to get Node.js up and running.
 No additional configuration may be necessary to start creating Node.js applications.

 While most web hosts only offer Node.js Hosting on their VPS or Dedicated server plans, we’ve optimized our shared hosting servers for Node.js.
-We’ve even tested and documented our easy Node.js setup process so you can get down to business developing.
+We’ve even tested and documented our easy Node.js setup process so you can get down to business development.
 Our ultimate goal is to deliver the fastest experience possible for both you and the visitors to your site.
 We understand that as a Node.js developer, you have specific goals you’re trying to achieve.
-Our hope is that our wide range of stable and speedy services will assist you in meeting your goals to their full extent.
+We hope that our wide range of stable and speedy services will assist you in meeting your goals to their full extent.
 We can help you balance the demands of your budget against the requirements of your web app.

 When you develop Node.js applications, you might face situations where you need to install multiple Node versions.
 This can happen when you have multiple projects, and they have different requirements, or you have a deployable application that must be compatible with different Node.js versions.
 Without a good tool, this would mean a lot of work and effort to install the different versions manually and basing a project on a specific version.

 We believe that this product will firmly wedge into your workflow and greatly facilitate the performance in one way or another related to Node.js.
 It is accessible under cPanel → Software Section → Setup Node.js App.
 The selector comes with a sleek user interface and suite of new tools to set up and manage Node.js for your web applications with ease.

-Once you click on the Create Application button at the top right corner of the table with the currently created node applications, you would be easily able to create your Node.js application.
+Once you click on the button that says Create Application, located at the top right corner of the table with the currently created node applications, you would easily create your Node.js application.